markdown-it/markdown-it/README.md

 ## References / Thanks

-Big thanks to [John MacFarlane](https://github.com/jgm) for his work on CommonMark spec and reference implementations.
-His work saved us a lot of time during this project development.
+Big thanks to [John MacFarlane](https://github.com/jgm) for his work on the CommonMark spec and reference implementations.
+His work saved us a lot of time during this project's development.

 Links: